 - a.
 Background.
 No employee is expected to perform work activities that subject him or her to an unsafe or unhealthful work condition.
-If an inspector is potentially exposed to a safety hazard, he or she must not perform the task until the hazard is remediated.
-If it cannot be corrected or there are no alternate measures that can be taken to address the hazard, the inspector must not complete the activity and inform his or her Front Line Manager (FLM) of the situation. - b.
+If an employee is potentially exposed to a safety hazard, he or she must not perform the task until the hazard is remediated.
+If it cannot be corrected or there are no alternate measures that can be taken to address the hazard, the employee must not complete the activity and must inform his or her manager or other appropriate manager of the situation. - b.
 UCR Reporting.
-Preferably, the inspector should discuss the hazardous condition with the supervisor to abate the unsafe condition.
-However, any employee or employee representative who believes that an unsafe or unhealthful working condition exists shall have the right to make a report of the unsafe or unhealthful working condition to an appropriate agency safety and health official and request an inspection of the workplace. - c.
+Preferably, the employee should discuss the hazardous condition with the supervisor to abate the unsafe condition.
+However, any employee or employee representative who believes that an unsafe or unhealthful working condition exists must have the right to make a report of the unsafe or unhealthful working condition to an appropriate agency safety and health official and request an inspection of the workplace. - c.
 Filing a UCR.
 A UCR may be submitted electronically or in writing on FAA Form 1800-1, Unsatisfactory Condition Report.
-The electronic UCR form can be found in the intranet favorites under Aviation Safety (AVS) Resource Links or by going to https://smis.faa.gov/UCR/UCR_user_prompt.asp.
 Refer to the current edition of FAA Order 1800.6, Unsatisfactory Condition Report, for further instructions. - 2.
 Scope of FAA AAIS Responsibilities.
 When the National Transportation Safety Board (NTSB) is not participating, the FAA controls the accident scene for preservation of evidence and/or to determine its nine areas of responsibility, but does not control the safety of non-FAA personnel at the scene.